01 of 14

 Cut Tile Around Outlets and Switches

-As you apply more tile you will soon find yourself faced with the requirement to cut and mount tiles around a switch or outlet such as the GFCI outlet shown here.
-The trick to installing tile around electrical devices is to cut the tile close enough to the electrical device so that the edges will be covered with the switch cover plate, but not too close so the tile obstructs mounting screws needed to fasten the devices to the electrical box.
+As you apply more tile, you will soon find yourself faced with the requirement to cut and mount tiles around a switch or outlet, such as the GFCI outlet shown in the above photo.
+The trick to installing tile around electrical devices is to cut the tile close enough to the electrical device so that the edges will be covered with the switch cover plate, but not too close, so the tile obstructs mounting screws needed to fasten the devices to the electrical box.

-Cut the tile with a snap tile cutter (see the tutorial on how to cut ceramic tile for more information).
-The tile is placed into position in the tile cutter and its surface is scored by firmly moving a tungsten carbide scoring wheel from bottom to top across the face of the tile surface.
-By then placing the pressure bar pad across the tile and applying firm and gently increasing pressure, the tile will snap across its score line.
-When cutting tile make sure to use eye protection.
+Cut the tile with a snap tile... cutter (see the tutorial on how to cut ceramic tile for more information).
+The tile is placed into position in the tile cutter, and its surface is scored by firmly moving a tungsten carbide scoring wheel from bottom to top across the face of the tile surface.
+By then placing the pressure bar pad across the tile and applying firm and gently increasing pressure, the tile will snap across its scoreline.
+When cutting tile, you must make sure to use eye protection.